rcl-ssl/docs/portal/stand-alone-san.md

 # DNS Challenge

-RCL uses the DNS-01 challenge to create a certificate that includes the following domains in a single TLS/SSL certificate:
+RCL uses the DNS-01 challenge to create a certificate that includes the following domains in a single SSL/TLS certificate:

-- naked apex domain (e.g. contoso.net)
+- naked apex domain (e.g. contoso.com)
-- wildcard (e.g. *.contoso.net)
+- wildcard (e.g. *.contoso.com)

-To validate your domain with the DNS challenge, you will be required to create a DNS TXT record in your domain settings.
+To validate your domain with the DNS challenge, you will be required to create a DNS TXT record in your domain settings with your domain registrar.

 Add the data to create the certificate.
 The image below illustrates data for a sample domain.